-With respect to Base Proposal "O" (Interaction Lounge Furniture), the apparent low bidder, Rockford Business Interiors, Austin, Texas, alleges that an error was made in its bid and has requested to be excused.
-The error was mathematical in nature as opposed to an error in judgement and involves a lack of multiplication of unit prices for the modular components of waiting area lounge furniture.
-It is recommended by the Office of General Counsel that the Board excuse Rockford Business Interiors from its erroneous bid and award the contract for Base Proposal "O" to the next low bidder, Jones Office Supply, in the amount of \$11,702.30.
+With respect to Base Proposal "O" (Interaction Lounge Furniture), the apparent low bidder, Rockford Business Interiors, Austin, Texas, alleged that an error was made in its bid and had requested to be excused.
+The error was mathematical in nature as opposed to an error in judgement and involved a lack of multiplication of unit prices for the modular components of waiting area lounge furniture.
+The Office of General Counsel recommended that the Board excuse Rockford Business Interiors from its erroneous bid and award the contract for Base Proposal "O" to the next low bidder, Jones Office Supply, in the amount of \$11,702.30.